marketable-it-skills/s17-taitaja2025-module_b-implementing_the_admin_panel/README.md

 ## Task Origin

-This project task is based on test projects based on the Taitaja2025 Finnish National Skills competition Module-B test project submitted [Margit Tennosaar](https://github.com/margittennosaar) Margit Tennosaar.
+This project task is based on test projects based on the Taitaja2025 Finnish National Skills competition Module-B test project submitted [Margit Tennosaar](https://github.com/margittennosaar).

 Tasks from these competitions are updated, modularized, and standardized to form the basis of the project task repository within the Erasmus+ "Marketable IT Skills" project.